quickthyme/graffeine/README.md

  - `layer` is a reference to the GraffeineLayer that contains the selected item.
  Graffeine does NOT automatically update its state in response to a selection event.
  This is by design.
-If you just want to immediately display selection whenever the user taps on something, you can do that in the `onSelect` handler like so:
+If we just want to immediately display selection whenever the user taps on something, we can do that in the `onSelect` handler like so:

 ```swift
 graffeineView.onSelect = { view, selection in